epigen/unsupervised_analysis/README.md

     - Clustification: an ML-based clustering approach that iteratively merges clusters based on misclassification
         0. User: Specify a clustering method [method].
         1. Chose the clustering with the most clusters as starting point (i.e., overclustered).
-        2. Iterative classification using the cluster labels.
+        2. Iterative classification using the cluster labels, to determine if the classifier can distinguish between clusters or if they should be merged.
             - Stratified 5-fold CV
             - RF with 100 trees (i.e., defaults)
             - Retain predicted labels
         3. Merging of clusters.
             - Build a normalized confusion matrix using the predicted labels.
             - Make it symmetric and upper triangle, resulting in a similarity graph.
+            - Edge weight ranges from 0 to 1, where 0 means that the classifier was able to distinguish all observations between the two respective clusters.
-            - Check stopping criterion: if maximum edge weight < 2.5% -> STOP and return current cluster labels
+            - Check stopping criterion: if maximum edge weight < 2.5% (i.e., 0.025 – less than 5% of observations are misclassified between any two clusters).
+              - -> STOP and return current cluster labels
             - Merge the two clusters connected by the maximum edge weight.
         4. Back to 2. using the new labels.
 - Clustree analysis and visualization